-‡ Formation: Show how the letter is written.
-Students finger write in the air or on a friend's back.

-\$\Delta\$ Sound Spy: Students run to/point to/spy objects in the room that start with the /s/ sound.
+- Formation: Show how the grapheme is written.
+Students finger write in the air or on a friend's back. - Sound Spy: Students run to/point to/spy objects in the room that start with the /s/ phoneme.

-1 Mini Whiteboard Work: Practice writing the letter.

-‡ Extension Activities: Playdough, Sand Writing.
+- t Mini Whiteboard Work: Practise writing the grapheme. - ‡ Extension Activities: Playdough, Sand Writing.

 This is the first day of phonics!
 A momentous occasion!
 It is important to build excitement and start their phonics instruction in a positive way.
-The children should feel excited - this is day one of learning to read and write!
+The children should feel excited this is day one of learning to read and write!
 Throughout the day, see if the children can spot the letter or find objects that start with the /s/ sound.
-Provide lots of praise and they will be looking forward to learning a new sound tomorrow!
+Provide lots of praise and they will be looking forward to learning a new phoneme tomorrow!